Eight Top-5 Lists for Savoring Fall in the Mountains

 Jefferson Heritage Trail.
 Besides wineries from Albemarle to Amherst, the trail sprinkles in spots historically significant to this Founding Father as well as food, a brewery, distillery and more.
 Fill your brain with American history and your glass with local wines – after all, Thomas Jefferson loved both.

 Bedford Wine Trail.
 Purple up your lips at Bedford County’s six fine wineries, meandering from Smith Mountain Lake (enjoy the water while you’re there) to Peaks of Otter (enjoy the mountains while you’re there).
 Get a stamp at each location and return to the Bedford Welcome Center for a congratulatory wine glass.

 Shenandoah Beerwerks.
 Find an array of farm-to-dining restaurants, historic gems and charming shops peppered in along the mountainous Interstate 81 corridor.
-Good thing, too – with 15 breweries on the map, you’ll need an excuse to take a break.
+Good thing, too – with more than a dozen breweries on the map, you’ll need an excuse to take a break.

 A SPECTRUM OF HISTORY

 Beginning with Native Americans to early settlers and beyond, Virginia historical sites can provide education on the past and guidance for the future.